Any actions you undertake based on the information provided in this website is at your own risk. Please read disclaimer before proceeding.

 – – – MINOR AILMENTS – – –

-For minor maladies, you can visit a pharmacist.
-Competent and skilled, they are able to advise on minor ailments and recommend appropriate medication.
-They should also be able to direct you to a local doctor or health center when required.
+For minor maladies, you can visit a pharmacist for help with appropriate medication.
+They should also be able to direct you to a local doctor or health center where required.
 Most doctors and pharmacy staff speak English.

-To find a pharmacy, look for the lighted green cross that is easily spotted in their abundance in village and city centers.
-While opening hours are odd and vary (e.g. pharmacists on a small Greek island vs downtown Athens keep different hours), they generally keep the following schedule: Monday, Wednesday: 8 a.m. – 2 p.m. / Tuesday, Thursday, Friday: 8 a.m. -2 p.m. and 5:30 – 8 pm.
+To find a pharmacy, look for the lighted green cross, easily spotted in their abundance throughout village and city centers.
+While opening hours are odd and vary (e.g. pharmacists on a small islands keep different hours from those in downtown Athens), they generally close for an afternoon siesta (on Wednesdays they might not open after the siesta) between 2pm to 5pm, and close all day on Sundays.

-In spite of scattered opening hours, there is always one pharmacy in the area providing 24hour services.
-Locate this by heading to the pharmacy closest to you and looking for the notice posted on the door showing where.
+There is always one pharmacy in the area providing 24–hour services, and on Sundays or public holidays.
+Locate this by heading to the pharmacy closest to you – there should be a notice posted on the door showing which pharmacy is on duty.
 The notice is usually in Greek, so enlist local help or use Google Translate App’s visual translation ability.
 You can also try Vrisko’s search or call 1434.

 – – – EMERGENCIES – – –

-Emergency public healthcare is generally free in Greece, even for tourists.
-Go to the emergency department of a hospital or call the National Center for Emergency Care (EKAV) ambulance: 166
+Emergency public healthcare is generally free in Greece, even for tourists, to the bewilderment of most foreigners.
+Go to the emergency department of a hospital or call the National Center for Emergency Care (EKAV) ambulance: 166.

 For a private ambulance in Athens, Thessaloniki and central Greece, you can contact SOS Iatroi.